Midland Police Looking For Hit and Run Driver - News Break

 Midland Police Looking For Hit and Run Driver

-On Friday, July 9th at approx. 4:21 pm, Officers from the Midland Police Department were sent to the area of Jefferson Avenue and Wanetah Drive for a report of a bicyclist who was struck by a motor vehicle.
+Source: Midland County Sheriff Dept. On Friday, July 9th at approx. 4:21 pm, Officers from the Midland Police Department were sent to the area of Jefferson Avenue and Wanetah Drive for a report of a bicyclist who was struck by a motor vehicle.
 The motor vehicle involved, fled the scene, north on Jefferson Ave after the crash.
 The bicyclist, was identified as a 51 year old Midland woman and was transported to Mid-Michigan Emergency room for her injuries.
-At this time, the injuries to the victim are serious.www.kisswtlz.com
+At this time, the injuries to the victim are serious.www.wsgw.com

 Comments / 0